hci-lab-um/heuristics-for-test-tool-design/README.md

 A download [quick checklist of the heuristics](Heuristics-list-for-quick-meeting.pdf) is available, and can be used to start a conversation before deep diving into this repository.

+The heuristics have been developed iteratively based on research data collected 2018 to 2024, and are being evaluated in industry case studies and expert reviews.
+They may/will ccontinue to change based on those case studies and reviews.

 ## Heuristic questions

 <details open>